noir-lang/noir-examples/noir_by_example/README.md

 ## Usage

-The following commands can be run at the top level `noir_by_example`, or withing the specific topic directory.
+The following commands can be run at the top level `noir_by_example`, or within the specific topic directory.
 Eg: `cd simple_macros`

 ### Compiling